top of page

 Basic Set-up

 This short video shows the basics using starting blocks.
 A critical aspect is that with starting blocks, there is the aspect of having the feet against the blocks adequately, and the legs loading against both blocks that must be done effectively.
 My suggestion is to not over-emphasize trying to press the feet into the blocks.
 When "on your marks", I believe the athlete should absolutely feel the feet touching the ground as well as the area close to the balls of the feet touching the blocks.
 As with the three and four-point starting positions without blocks, there is some dorsi-flexion of the feet and maybe even curling of the toes during the "on your marks" position.
+As previously described, there is some moving forward of the hips and body to prepare to rise into a good "set" position.

 The athlete should be able to execute the same skills described above in the Set Position and Weight Distribution section above in order to be poised to react well and to start explosively.
-With the angled pedals, however, trying to achieve the effective total body lean I've previously described, along with the legs loading against the pedals, can create a lot of weight on the hands as well as a feeling of being ready to fall on the face and/or head.
+With the angled pedals, however, trying to achieve the positioning body lean I've previously described for the "set" position, along with the legs loading against the pedals, can create a lot of weight on the hands as well as a feeling of being ready to fall on the face and/or head.
 The weight should be shared between the hands and the feet, without too much weight being on the hands.
 Part of adequately loading should also include avoiding a noticeable flexion in the elbows and legs when in the "set" position, so that the eccentric loading (tension) will assist leg muscles in their concentric efforts during block clearance.
 This is a fundamental aspect of effective starting that can be honed during starts without blocks and then progressing to having the block pedals at low angles before raising the angles.
 Once again, in order to center the weight over toward the power side, more pressure will be felt in the hand on the other side.

 Below I explain some important things that should be accomplished during all starts.
 I probably need to do a blog that just focuses on the start from the blocks that include more details of the step-by-step process that is to result in maximizing effectiveness out of the blocks.